 The case of Ireland, though she is represented here not less fully than England and Scotland, is not the same as that of England and Scotland….The consequence is that the mainspring of law in England is felt by the people to be English; the mainspring of law in Scotland is felt by the people to be Scotch; but the mainspring of law in Ireland is not felt by the people to be Irish.

 Everything that relates to the Crown—Succession, Prerogatives, and the mode of administering powers during incapacity, Regency, and, in fact, all that belongs to the Crown.
-The next would be all that belongs to defense--the Army, the Navy, the entire organisations of armed force.
-I do not say the Police Force, which I will touch upon by-and-by, but everything belonging to defense.
+The next would be all that belongs to defence--the Army, the Navy, the entire organisations of armed force.
+I do not say the Police Force, which I will touch upon by-and-by, but everything belonging to defence.
 And the third would be the entire subject of Foreign and Colonial relations.
 Those are the subjects most properly Imperial, and I will say belonging, as a principle, to the Legislature established under the Act of Union and sitting at Westminster.

 While he ruled out a separate Parliament for the North he stated that: